andr-drgm/Take-Home-Assessment/SOLUTION.md

 - Added `frontend/src/styles.css` with small, accessible styles (container, inputs, buttons, skeleton shimmer).
 - Updated `frontend/src/pages/Items.js` to import styles, add `aria-busy`, `role="status"` for loading, and show skeleton rows while loading.

+### 6) Add New Item Form

+Changes

+- Added a small form on the Items page with client-side validation.
+On submit, calls `addItem` and refreshes the list to page 1.
+- DataContext: Exposes `addItem` to perform the POST and return the created item.